abdnh/abdnh.github.io/README.md

 ## Build Instructions

-I build the site locally and push it to Github, and don't use Github-provided Jekyll setup because some of the plugins I need are not whitelisted.
+I deploy the site using an [action](.github/workflows/gh-pages.yml), and don't use Github-provided Jekyll setup because some of the plugins I need are not whitelisted.